BocuD/DTXmaniaNX/README.md

   - Supports translating, rotating, and scaling elements according to a hierarchy
   - Fully serializable and skinnable
   - Resolution independent
+  - Font rendering currently handled by Skia

 - New theming engine
   - Written on top of new renderer
   - Doesn't affect old UI elements (for now)
+  - Any game element can be skinned or transformed

 - Support for arbitrary resolutions such as 1080p or 2160p (4K)
   - Currently restricted to 16:9